 It probably shouldn’t come as a surprise to you that the Dunning-Kruger effect was penned by people who shared that name.
 Chiefly, David Dunning and Justin Kruger.

-The long short of the story; they thought that incompetent people were less like to recognize their own incompetence.
+The long short of the story; they thought that incompetent people were less likely to recognize their own incompetence.
 Below you’ll see what David Dunning had to say about it.

 “In short, those who are incompetent, for a lack of a better term, should have little insight into their own incompetence–an assertion that has come to be known as the Dunning-Kruger effect.”